linafaik08/recommender_systems_dlrm/README.md

 This repository contains the code and the notebook used to train a DLRM model using PyTorch library, [torchrec](https://pytorch.org/torchrec/).
 It was developed as an experimentation project to support the explanation blog posts around the topic.

-This repository contains the code and notebook used to train a DLRM model using the PyTorch library, [torchrec](https://pytorch.org/torchrec/).
 The model and code are explained in more detail in the following article:
 - [Building Powerful Recommender Systems with Deep Learning
 _A Step-by-Step Implementation Using the PyTorch Library TorchRec_](https://towardsdatascience.com/building-powerful-recommender-systems-with-deep-learning-d8a919c52119)